magnetophon/lamb/README.md

 ## user preferences

 The start of the dsp file has a few user changeable values:
-- SampleRate
+- MaxSampleRate
-  **ATTENTION** Make sure you set this correctly for proper functioning of the plugin.
+  **ATTENTION** If you want to use the plugin with a samplerate of more than 192k, make sure you change this.
 - NrChannels
   Speaks for itself.
 - testingFeatures